 Our friends from Learning Resources have put together 5 brilliant activities to inspire your little adventurers and get them spending more time outdoors.

 1) Woodland Walking – finding good walk routes

 Going for a walk is a great way to get your little ones out of the house and on an adventure.
 Take them somewhere with lots to see and discover like a wood.

-There are so many types of trees, animals and plants to explore, children will love being outdoors in nature.
-On your adventure, see if they can collect every colour of the rainbow or something that begins with every letter in their name.
-With the season turning into Autumn, the leaves will be changing and falling from the trees.
+There are so many types of trees, animals and plants to explore.
+On your adventure, see if your children can collect every colour of the rainbow or something that begins with every letter in their name.
+With the season turning into autumn, the leaves will be changing and falling from the trees.
 Take advantage of this, don your wellies and bring along a magnifying glass, pencils and paper and get them drawing.
 Take a look at Woodland Trust to find a wood near you!